Prince Harry, Duke of Sussex: Public image

 In October 2007, a video from Harry's trip to Namibia with his friends surfaced, which showed him snorting vodka and licking a male friend's nipples.
 While on holiday in Las Vegas in August 2012, Harry and an unknown young woman were photographed naked in a Wynn Las Vegas hotel room, reportedly during a game of strip billiards.
 The pictures were leaked by American celebrity website TMZ on 21 August 2012, and reported worldwide by mainstream media on 22 August 2012.
 The photographs were shown by the American media, but British media were reluctant to publish them.
 Royal aides suggested Clarence House would contact the Press Complaints Commission (PCC) if British publications used the pictures.
 St James's Palace confirmed that Harry was in the photographs, saying that he was essentially a victim whose privacy had been invaded and contacted the PCC upon hearing that a number of British newspapers were considering publishing the photographs.
 On 24 August 2012, The Sun newspaper published the photographs.
 At a 2014 event in England, Foo Fighters drummer Taylor Hawkins was slapped by Harry after he had told him "I can't wake up, so tired", with Harry subsequently stating "You awake now?"
 Hawkins added "I got slapped in the face by the prince.
 That's OK really, if you think about it.
 But in the moment, I was like, 'You fucking slapped me, dude.'"

 In December 2021, reports emerged about Harry's meetings with Saudi businessman Mahfouz Marei Mubarak bin Mahfouz, whose receipt of a CBE became the subject of an investigation by the Scottish Charity Regulator.
 Mahfouz had met Harry in 2013 and 2014 and donated £50,000 to his charity Sentebale and £10,000 to Walking With The Wounded, of which Harry is patron.
 The Sunday Times claimed that the meetings with Harry opened the way for Mahfouz to get access to the Prince of Wales.
 Harry referred to the incident as the "CBE scandal" in December 2021 and stated that he severed ties with Mahfouz in 2015 after expressing "growing concerns" about his motives, though aides from his father's household denied having any discussions with him regarding Mahfouz.
 A spokesperson for Sentebale defended the meetings and added that there was not any impropriety regarding the donations.

 In March 2024, Harry was named in a lawsuit against P. Diddy who was facing allegations of sexual trafficking.
 He was mentioned as a well-known celebrity associate of Combs, whom he would use among other famous figures to draw guests to his parties.
+In July 2026, The Sunday Times journalist Camilla Long accused Harry and his team of using "bully boy tactics" against the press.
+She alleged that on the first day of his trial against the Daily Mail, his PR representative approached her to express disapproval over one of her previous articles, which she viewed as an attempt to intimidate journalists.